microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-how-to-write-interactive-message-app.md

 ## Step 2: Create a new chat

 Before sending a new [chatMessage](/graph/api/resources/chatmessage), you must create a [chat](/graph/api/resources/chat) by assigning [members](/graph/api/resources/conversationmember).
-The following example shows how to create a grup chat.
+The following example shows how to create a group chat.
 For more examples that show how to create different chat types, see [Create chat](/graph/api/chat-post).

 ### Request